nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![Find Finance Result](images/commands/find_finance_result.jpg)

-**NOTE** Do not worry if your resulting display does not match the image above.
+**NOTE:** Do not worry if your resulting display does not match the image above.
 If the records you added is not exactly the same as the ones shown above, the output would likely not be the same as well.

 ---